ginesthoii/oliviagriffin.pro/orgs&repos.md

 - Description: Recipes and food practices from antiquity to the medieval period, treated as cultural and historical evidence.
 - Primary languages: Markdown
 - Tags: food-history, recipes, culture

+# ares-assist

+## Summary
+Defense, security, and resilience tooling intended to support and extend the LORIE ecosystem.

+## Description
+ares-assist is an early-stage, evolving organization focused on defensive systems: security tooling, resilience patterns, and protective infrastructure.
+It is conceptually aligned with LORIE as the “defense layer” — concerned with safeguarding systems, data, and operations rather than user-facing assistance.

+The scope is intentionally not finalized.
+Current work emphasizes foundational structure, knowledge organization, and exploratory prototypes rather than a fixed product surface.

+This org is expected to evolve alongside LORIE as its security, monitoring, and defensive counterpart.

+## Status
+In development.
+Architecture and scope are not yet locked.

+## Repositories

+### ares
+- Visibility: Private
+- Summary: Core experimental repository for ares-assist
+- Description: Primary sandbox for exploring defensive tooling, security concepts, and system protection patterns.
+Serves as a staging ground for ideas that may later be split into dedicated projects.
+- Primary languages: Not finalized
+- Tags: security, defense, systems, experimentation

+### ares-knowledge-os
+- Visibility: Private
+- Summary: Knowledge base for defensive systems and security concepts
+- Description: Structured notes, references, and conceptual documentation related to security, resilience, threat modeling, and defensive architecture.
+Intended to function as an internal knowledge operating system.
+- Primary languages: Markdown
+- Tags: security, knowledge-base, threat-modeling, resilience

+### .github
+- Visibility: Public
+- Summary: Organization-level GitHub configuration
+- Description: Shared configuration files and defaults for repositories within the ares-assist organization.
+- Primary languages: N/A
+- Tags: infrastructure, github-config

+## Relationship to Other Orgs
+- Designed to complement LORIE as a defensive and protective layer
+- May later integrate with security-focused orgs or tools (e.g., scanning, monitoring, policy enforcement)
+- Not intended as a standalone consumer-facing product

+## Notes
+- Naming, scope, and boundaries are subject to change
+- Future repositories may be split by function (e.g., scanning, policy, monitoring)
+- Public exposure will be limited until the architecture stabilizes